-Ivacaftor (Kalydeco®, Vertex Pharmaceuticals Inc.) was the first of a new class of drugs that improved CFTR gating dysfunction.
-In randomized, double-blind, placebo controlled trials, ivacaftor treatment in individuals (ages 6 to adulthood) with at least one G551D mutation resulted in clinically significant improvements in weight and body mass index (BMI), pulmonary function, and patient reported quality of life outcomes (QOL).
-Lung function and weight changes occurred over eight weeks, then plateaued and were sustained over 48 weeks.
-Ivacaftor has shown similar benefit in younger children and has been approved for use in 2 to 5 year old children.
-Ivacaftor was found to be safe and effective in 33 children in the KIWI study completed 24 weeks of treatment in the KIWI study, with significant reductions in sweat chloride concentration, and an average increase in weight Z score of 0.2±0.3 and BMI z score of 0.4±0.4.
-Some exocrine pancreatic function restoration was demonstrated in these young children, as Davies et al. noted an increase in fecal elastase concentrations in a small sample of children after 24 weeks ivacaftor treatment.
+Ivacaftor has shown similar benefit in younger children and has been approved for use in children 6 months and older..
+Ivacaftor was found to be safe and effective in 33 children in the KIWI study completed 24 weeks of treatment in the KIWI study, with significant reductions in sweat chloride concentration, and an average increase in weight Z score of 0.2 ± 0.3 and BMI z score of 0.4 ± 0.4^6 .
+Some exocrine pancreatic function restoration was demonstrated in these young children, as Davies et al.6 noted an increase in fecal elastase concentrations in a small sample of children after 24 weeks ivacaftor treatment.
 Prior to treatment, 93% were PI with fecal elastase concentrations of <50 μg/g, and after treatment this increased 100 μg/g on average.
-Furthermore, in the KLIMB study, a long-term follow-up to the KIWI study, the increased fecal elastase concentrations were sustained with mean increase of 129 μg/g after 84 weeks of treatment.
-These results suggest that exocrine pancreatic function early in life may be partially restored with ivacaftor.
+Furthermore, in the KLIMB study, a long-term follow-up to the KIWI study, the increased fecal elastase concentrations were sustained with mean increase of 129 μg/g after 84 weeks of treatment14.
+These results suggest that exocrine pancreatic function early in life may be partially restored with ivacaftor^{6,15}.